smithy-lang/smithy/docs/source/spec/core.rst

 Operation
 ---------

-The :dfn:`operation` type represents the input, output and possible errors of an API operation.
+The :dfn:`operation` type represents the input, output, and possible errors of an API operation.
 Operation shapes are bound to :ref:`resource <resource>` shapes and :ref:`service <service>` shapes.
 Operation shapes are defined using the :token:`operation_statement`.